agda/cubical/CONTRIBUTING.md

   `Experiments` package you don't need to add it manually to the `Everything` file as it is automatically generated when running `make`.

+- For folders with `Base` and `Properties` submodules, the `Base` file can contain some basic consequences of the main definition, but shouldn't include theorems that would require additional imports.

+- Avoid importing `Foundations.Everything`; import only the modules in `Foundations` you are using.
+Be reasonably specific in general when importing.
+For example, only import the `Base` or `Properties` module from a folder in `Data` if this is all you need.

 - The `Experiments` folder contains various experiments and nothing in the library should depend on something from this folder.